burger icon

 Safety, Privacy & Trust (or Why I Still Cross My Fingers)

 Far as I can tell, all the tech stuff ticks the boxes.
-Haven't dug into audits or whatever, but no weirdness on my end.
-Data's behind SSL locks (you'll see a padlock in your browser), site says it's regularly audited-honestly, I just check the privacy and hope for the best.
+Data’s behind SSL locks (you’ll see a padlock in your browser), and the site says it’s regularly audited.
+However, keep in mind the earlier note about the Gaming Curacao validator seal sometimes acting up.
+It's a reminder that offshore gaming always carries a slight risk.
 My pet gripe?
 Still no two-factor login, so I always log out and never let anyone else borrow my phone or laptop.
-It's not rocket science, just basic street smarts.
+It’s not rocket science, just basic street smarts.

 Your docs and data get kept on secure servers for yonks (about five years after you close the account, apparently), then they’re wiped-no mess, no worries.
 You can always update your details or bail on promo emails in your account area and, if you’re twitchy about privacy, have a squiz at the privacy section.